dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 Execution flow can be considered as a token passing into one port of an instantiated B-Box and out of another.
 In a picture chaining several B-Boxes, the token is transported over "wires" linking the ports.
-Whenever the token goes through one of the ports, the corresponding event is fired and may cause the debugger/tracer to print out messages or query the user for interaction.
+Whenever the token goes through one of the ports, the corresponding port traversal event is fired and may cause the tracer to print out messages or query the user for interaction.

 ## The ports

 ### Traditional ports

-The traditional set of ports (and events) is the following.
-Passing the execution token left-to-right "grows the stack".
-Passing the execution token right-to-left "shrinks the stack".
+The traditional set of ports is the following.
+Note that:

+- Passing the execution token left-to-right generally "grows the stack" (unless optimization removes stack frames).
+- Passing the execution token right-to-left always "shrink the stack" as the activation record just left behind may be dropped.

 - **`call`**: Incoming, left-to-right.
 The B-Box is created by the PP, then called (exactly once, actually) through this port.
-If this is the start of a clause body, there must have been a previous box that concluded successfully: the B-Box performing the head unifications.
+If this is the start of a clause body, there must have been a previous box that concluded successfully: the special B-Box performing the head unifications.

 - **`exit`**: Outgoing, left-to-right (and it should really be called **`succeed`**): The predicate call succeeds, and the next B-Box can be instantiated and called.
-Which B-Box that is completely depends on the current state of the surrounding B-Box, which manages branching, B-Box instantiations and wiring.
-If this was the end of a clause body, the execution token is transferred to the surrounding B-Box.
+Which B-Box that is depends on the current state of the surrounding B-Box, which manages branching, B-Box instantiations and wiring.
+If this was the end of a clause body, the execution token is transferred to the surrounding B-Box instead.

 - **`redo`**: Incoming, right-to-left.
-The B-Box line to the right has encountered failure or a collection of results via a meta-predicate like `bagof/3` is ongoing, or the user has asked for more solutions on the toplevel after a successful conclusion.
+The B-Box to the right has encountered failure or a collection of results via a meta-predicate like `bagof/3` is ongoing, or the user has asked for more solutions on the toplevel after a successful conclusion.
   Passing the execution token back into the B-Box via `redo` may: